 StumbleUpon (Now Mix): I have used StumbleUpon briefly to share my blog posts.
 From what I have seen, StumbleUpon is good for exposure, and some of your posts can get a ton of views, but you will have a poor bounce rate.
 Since people are just stumbling onto your post, they will only visit it for 1 second without reading anything before they move onto another site.
 It is also a hit or a miss with which of your posts will get views.
 I have not had any success with StumbleUpon, but you may, so I would only recommend trying it out if you have the extra time.

-Google+: I cannot even remember the last time I logged into Google+.
+Google+ (No Longer Available): I cannot even remember the last time I logged into Google+.
 I know some bloggers like to share their posts and other blogger’s posts on Google+, but I do not know how effective it is as at getting views for your blog.
-If you use Google+ please share your insight because to me it is just another social media platform.
+When Google+ was available, I never noticed an increase in my blog’s views from there.

 Tumblr: I actually started my blog on Tumblr, but then I switched over to WordPress and deleted my account.
 Tumblr was fun to use at first, but I ended up feeling disconnected from the community.
 You cannot leave comments like you normally do on blog posts, and if you want to talk to someone, you have to do so through their Asks.
 For me Tumblr is like another blogging platform, so I would not recommend using it if you already have a blog.

 Most of my blog’s views are from the WordPress Reader and search engines followed by Facebook, Instagram, and Twitter.
 I recommend sticking to 1-3 social media platforms for your blog because it is difficult to manage 10 different accounts and it can take up so much time.